Simone Manuel, Ryan Lochte not entered in swim world champs trials

 Adrian, 33 and an eight-time Olympic medalist, said after missing the Tokyo Olympic team by one spot in the 50m free that he didn’t know what was next for him in the sport.
 His agent said that Adrian will not be a late trials entry and is expected to decide on his competitive future by the end of the summer.

-Erica Sullivan, the Olympic 1500m free silver medalist who competed this past NCAA season as a Texas freshman, is also not entered at trials.
+Erica Sullivan, the Olympic 1500m free silver medalist who competed this past NCAA season as a Texas freshman, is also not entered at trials, citing a shoulder injury, according to Swimswam.com.

 OlympicTalk is on Apple News.
 Favorite us!Follow @nbcolympictalk